keyko-io/defi-crawler-py/README.md

           "timestamp"
         ]
       }
-  - **Query:**: Each query in each protocol can be named different, to allow create the query dynamically, the query name should be specified and the field to order by if will be more that one batch to retrive.
+  - **Query:**: Each query in each protocol can be named different, to allow create the query dynamically, the query name should be specified and the field to order by if will be more than one batch to retrieve.
 In this section also can be specified, additional fields to get data from the subgraph that will be needed to apply transformations, but will not be part of the output itself.
 As example for Aave we need to get the decimals for the token to divide the amount, but the decimals are not part of the entity.
 As example
       ````
           "query": {
             "extra_fields": {